Page last updated: Thu, 19-Apr-2018 15:15:39

 - Wireless Option: The Evoluent VerticalMouse C is also available in a Wireless format which is compatible with both PC and Mac operating systems.

-- Scroll Wheel: The Scroll Wheel has a grooved soft rubber surface and offers smooth movement with gentle but distinct detents.
+- Scroll Wheel: The Scroll Wheel has a central grooved soft rubber surface and offers smooth movement with gentle detents.

 - Speed Toggle: Move up or down through the 4 pointer speed settings with easy-to-access side button and clearly visible illuminated indicators.